Twitter removes inciting tweet by Iranian leader Ali Khamenei

-Twitter hid and then removed a tweet attributed to Iranian Supreme Leader Ayatollah Ali Khamenei, in which he cited an execution order against British Indian novelist Salman Rushdie.
+Twitter hid and then removed a tweet attributed to the Iranian supreme leader, Ayatollah Ali Khamenei, in which he cited an execution order for British Indian novelist Salman Rushdie.

 By JERUSALEM POST STAFFPublished: FEBRUARY 17, 2019 09:21 Updated: FEBRUARY 17, 2019 11:31Advertisement